jgraley/cotest/coroutines/docs/getting-started.md

 Let's call a code-under-test function that makes a mock call.

 In order to be able to handle a mock call inside a coroutine, it needs to be able to _see_ the call.
-This is achieved using `WAITCH_CALL()`.
+This is achieved using `WATCH_CALL()`.
 If a call is made that we cannot see, Google Mock will treat it as an unhandled mock call.

 We will:
  - Inject a dependency onto our mock object by passing a pointer to the code-under-test.